-3.7 Capital and investment parameters
+3.1.6 Capital and investment parameters

-Table 9 shows parameters that are associated with capital and investment.
-We set the capital share in production α to be 0.35, in line with National Institute of Economic Research's (NIER) calculation where the average is taken over the period 2008-2017.
-The depreciation rate, δ , is calibrated to be 0.0077.
-This value is solved numerically such that the steady state conditions of the composite capital function and the private capital accumulation function hold.29 In SELMA, the government provides public capital to intermediate good producers.
-Hence, the elasticity of substitution between private and public capital v_K determines the degree of complementary between private and government investment.
-The parameter α_K represents the weight of private capital in the composite capital function.
-We follow the Coenen, Straub, and Trabandt (2013) calibration strategy by choosing the value of the share of private capital in the composite capital function α_K such that the marginal product of private capital, which implies that α_K is calibrated to 0.83.
+Table 7 shows parameters that are associated with capital and investment.
+We calibrate the capital share in production $\alpha$ to be 0.24, and the private capital depreciation rate, $\delta$ to be 0.017, in order to match the average investment to output ratio in the sample.
+The public capital depreciation rate $\delta_G$ is also calibrated to be 0.017 to simplify the interpretation of the parameter for the share of public capital in composite capital under efficient allocation, $\alpha_K$ .
+This value is solved numerically such that the steady state conditions of the composite capital function and the private capital accumulation function hold.
+In SELMA, the government provides public capital to intermediate good producers.
+Hence, the elasticity of substitution between private and public capital $\nu_K$ determines the degree of complementary between private and government investment.
+The parameter $\alpha_K$ represents the weight of private capital in the composite capital function.
+We estimate $\nu_K$ and calibrate $\alpha_K$ .
+We follow the calibration strategy in Coenen, Straub, and Trabandt (2013) by choosing a value for $\alpha_K$ such that the marginal product of private capital equals the marginal product of public capital, which implies that $\alpha_K$ is calibrated to 0.82.